Reididsorg/PhoneTelTest3/README.md

     - php composer.phar install
     (Depending on how you installed Composer)

-3. Clone '.env' file at root project and rename it '.env.local', in order to configure environment vars and make any adjustments you need - specifically
+3. Clone '.env' file at root project and rename it '.env.local', in order to configure environment vars and make any adjustments you need.
-   'DATABASE_URL'.
+   Specifically : 'DATABASE_URL'.
    Then, *override* any configuration you need there (instead of changing '.env' directly).

 4. Generate SSL authentication keys